vuminhtue/SMU_Workshop_Linux/_episodes/02-accessing-palmetto.md

 that are *not* meant for this purpose.
 Instead, they are meant to help users perform other actions such as transfering code and data to and from the cluster.

-The most important of these "service" nodes is the login node `user001`.
-The login node runs a "server" program that listens for remote logins.
-On our own machines, we run a "client" program
-(Secure Shell or `ssh`) that can talk to this server.
-Our client program passes our login credentials to this server, and if we are allowed to log in, the server runs a shell for us on the computer it is running on (`user0001`).
-Any commands that we enter into this shell are executed not by our own machines, but by `user0001`.